 For questions about CE, contact Spiritual Competency Academy at email@example.com.

 11 CEs for yoga therapists as an APD through IAYT

 11 CEs for yoga teachers through Yoga Alliance

-ARPF understand that sometimes plans change and that is why we have the following Cancellation/Refund Policy: All cancellations must be submitted in writing to email@example.com and will be charged a $60 processing fee.
+ARPF understands that sometimes plans change and that is why we have the following Cancellation/Refund Policy: All cancellations must be submitted in writing to firstname.lastname@example.org and will be charged a $60 processing fee.
 Cancellations received after September 10th are non refundable; they can be applied to another program.

 We welcome exhibitors and sponsor at this landmark conference.
 Please visit our sponsorship opportunities page.